frobnitzem/psik/README.md

 - base   -- base directory for psik's tracking of this job
 - jobndx -- job serial number provided at launch time
 - jobid  -- backend-specific job id for this job (if available)
+- psik   -- the path to the psik program (or a literal "psik" if not found)

+These are not all available during the `pre_submit` script, but they are available within `event` (callback) scripts.
+See [psik/templates/partials/job\_body] for all the details.

 ## How it works